Biester Palace: Design

+Vaulted stone hall, believed to have been built for secret Knights Templar initiation rituals.

 On the ground floor, the library and reading room features a ceiling painted with complex mysterious pagan symbols, which are not fully understood.
 The living room also has paintings by Manini, as does the music room, which contains an American organ from the 1880s.
 The ballroom has a large fireplace decorated with Bordalo Pinheiro tiles.
 Several of the rooms have doors opening to the terrace, with views of Sintra.
 The wooden staircase is neo-gothic in style, with Art Nouveau frescos by Manini.
 At the top of the stairs there is a neo-Gothic chapel with two entrances, one used by the residents and the other by visitors.
 It takes its inspiration from the Knights Templar, who had connections with Sintra going back to the Reconquista, and has symbolic paintings and impressive stained-glass windows of Francis of Assisi, Teresa of Ávila, Elizabeth of Portugal, and Saint Joseph.
 The ceiling is by Baudry.
 The remainder of the first floor is devoted to living quarters.
 The ceiling of the master bedroom was also painted by Baudry and has an angel with the “Mona Lisa effect,” with the eyes seeming to follow the observer.
 Stairs lead to a second floor, but this is closed to the public.